 Sustainable Heating and Cooling

-A Geothermal system (aka geothermal heat pump) is a low maintenance, environmentally friendly heating and cooling system that extracts energy from the ground to heat and cool homes and buildings.
+A Geothermal systems are a low maintenance, environmentally friendly heating and cooling system that extracts energy from the ground to heat and cool homes and buildings.
 We install and repair these systems in the Wichita area.

 Benefits of Geothermal Systems